orca-scan/express-hateoas-links/README.md

 });
 ```

-You can set `req.disableHATEOAS = false` within a controller or pass `hateoas=false` via the QueryString to disable HATEOAS links.
+You can set `req.disableHATEOAS = false` within a controller or pass `?hateoas=false` to disable HATEOAS links.

 ### Output